brownt47/R-For-Data-Science-Solutions/Chapter 3.8.1 Solutions.md

 ```
 ![image](/images/Exercise3.8.1.1a.png)

-Denoting the `cyl` for each data point by assigning a shape, again, place inside the aesthetic:
+Denoting the `cyl` for each data point by assigning a shape, again, place inside the aesthetic since we want the shape to react to the data:

 ```r
 ggplot(data = mpg, mapping = aes(x = cty, y = hwy, shape = drv)) +